networkedsystemsIITB/libVNF/README.md

 * This creates and installs
     * a shared object (.so) version for of libvnf dynamic linking
     * an archive (.a) version of libvnf for static linking
-* If using kernel bypass stack, set appropriate mTCP path on line 55 and 56 of CMakeLists.txt
-* If using kernel bypass (mTCP over netmap) stack, set the netmap path on line 88 of CMakeLists.txt
 * Dynamically linkable version of library will be named **libvnf-{kernel/kernelbypass/l3}-dynamic.so**
 * Statically linkable version will be named **libvnf-{kernel/kernelbypass/l3}-static.a**
 * CMake caches the options passed to it, so once passed there is no need to pass the option (-DSTACK=...) from second time